jgermita/jekyll-now/_posts/2018-7-29-Sandstorm-Event-Report.md

 * Overall the system worked.
 Was able to drive pretty well and land some great hits.
 * Never got KO'd
 * Zero fatal electrical issues
+* Having a whole functional spare robot was really nice.

 ### The Bad